erl-mallard/variant_fsm/README.md

 # variant_fsm

+Simple VS2022 (!) solution showcasing a finite state machine using `std::variant` and the visitor pattern.

 C++ videos I watched to help understand the visitor pattern for this state machine:
 - https://youtu.be/W-xTpqj31mI
 - https://youtu.be/3wm5QzdddYc